wlsf82/cv/README.md

 - WebDriver basics and setting up WebDriver and Ruby
 - The API and common use cases/tests using WebDriver

-#### The learnings from the course can be found through the following public project on Gitlab (fork from the course):
+#### The learnings from the course can be found through the following public project on Github (fork from the course):

 - https://github.com/wlsf82/webdriver-ruby-practice